Table of Contents

-For $129.00 you’re getting a killer powerful drone in the Blackhawk.
+For only $119 you’re getting an amazing drone at an amazing price!
 Get super fast and free shipping when you order the Blackhawk from AltairAerial.com, or you can also see Best Price at Amazon.
-The Blackhawk is amore advanced level quad with 15-17 Minutes of Flight time and 300-500 Meter Range!
-If you order now Altair Guarantees delivery to the lower 48 United States in time for Christmas!!
+The Blackhawk is a more advanced level quad with 15-17 Minutes of Flight time and 300-500 Meter Range!

 It’s two-way signal also means that it controls extremely well with no lag.